Mor Yakup Church

 History

 The historical church is located in Nusaybin ilçe (district), formerly Nisibis, either of the Mardin Province of the Syriac Orthodox Church or the Nisibis province of the Church of the East, in southeastern Turkey.
 It is situated around 100 m (330 ft) east of the Zeynel Abidin Mosque Complex.
 The church is dedicated to Syriac Jacob of Nisibis, who became bishop of Nisibis by appointment of the Episcopal congress, convened in Virgin Mary Church of Diyarbakır in 309, and was later venerated saint (Turkish: Mor Yakup).
 The church was built by Jacob of Nisibis between 313–320.
-It is considered as one of the oldest churches in Upper Mesopotamia.
+It is one of the oldest churches in Upper Mesopotamia.

 According to some inscriptions and texts, the church was built as the baptistery of a cathedral at that place.
 However, it was converted to a church after the cathedral and some other buildings were ruined.